After a successful breeding season, our Swifts are now flying over Central and East Africa

 This past Summer you could see Swifts, high and

-low, over fields and rivers and ponds, snapping up flying insects
+low, over towns, villages, and cities too, snapping up flying insects

 have shared our buildings ever since the Romans